rust-lang/book/second-edition/src/ch13-01-closures.md

 The fields on the `Cacher` struct are private since we want `Cacher` to manage their values rather than letting the calling code potentially change the values in these fields directly.
-The `Cacher::new` function takes a generic parameter `T`, which we've defined in the context of the `impl` block to have the same trait bound as the `Cacher` struct. `Cacher::new` returns a `Cacher` instance that holds the closure specified in the `calculation` field and a `None` value in the `value` field, since we haven't executed the closure yet.
+The `Cacher::new` function takes a generic parameter `T`, which we’ve defined in the context of the `impl` block to have the same trait bound as the `Cacher` struct. `Cacher::new` returns a `Cacher` instance that holds the closure specified in the `calculation` field and a `None` value in the `value` field, since we haven’t executed the closure yet.

 When the calling code wants the result of evaluating the closure, instead of calling the closure directly, it will call the `value` method.
 This method